heavyelementinc/cobalt-core/readme.md

 # Getting Started

 ## Preparation
-To get started with Cobalt, you'll need at least PHP version 7.4 and MongoDB on your system.
+To get started with Cobalt, you'll need at least PHP version 7.4 and MongoDB on your host system.

 ### On Ubuntu
 ```shell